DevBlooming/jetbrains-fleet-one-dark-theme/README.md

 ## Feedback

-If you have any issues or suggestions for improvements to the One Dark color scheme for JetBrains IDEs, please open an issue.
+If you have any issues or suggestions, please open an issue.

 ## License